knewplay/book-programming-essential/programming-fundamentals/chapter7.md

     RETURN fahrenheit
 ```

+**Explanation:**

+For the `ConvertToFahrenheit` function, the name itself gives away its purpose: to convert a given temperature from Celsius to Fahrenheit.
+Inside the parentheses, we have a parameter named `celsius`, which is the input temperature we want to convert.
+Within the function, we use a variable named `fahrenheit` to store the result of our conversion.
+The math behind this conversion is done using the formula `celsius * 9/5 + 32`, a standard way to change Celsius to Fahrenheit.
+After the calculation, the function then provides the converted temperature using the `RETURN` statement.
+Essentially, this function takes in a Celsius value, performs the necessary calculations, and then hands back the Fahrenheit equivalent.

+**Function call:**

 If we want to test this function, we could call it and pass it an argument, like so:

 ```typescript